Trump has been indicted in a fourth case. Here's where all the investigations stand

 The counts are linked to a series of checks that were written to his lawyer Michael Cohen to reimburse him for his role in paying off porn actor Stormy Daniels, who alleged a sexual encounter with Trump in 2006, not long after Melania Trump gave birth to their son, Barron.
 Those payments were recorded in various internal company documents as being for a legal retainer that prosecutors say didn’t exist.

-The former president is next set to appear in state court on Dec.
-4, two months before Republicans begin their nominating process in earnest.
+The former president is next set to appear in state court on Jan.
+4, before Republicans begin their nominating process in earnest.

 NEW YORK CIVIL CASES